nicu1999/grammaticalcorrection/README.md

 ### Training the Model

 The base model used is the xlm-roberta-base (cross language model and fine tune it for token classification.
-The token we are classifying are, of course, weather to delete a token or to modify it.
+The classification is, of course, whether to delete a token or to modify it.

 ### Wraping it all up

-One of the task roBERTa is trained on is token masking, meaning that a token is removed, and the model is tasked with quessing which token was deleted.
+One of the task roBERTa is trained on is token masking, meaning that a token is removed, and the model is tasked with guessing which token was deleted.
 The model is using this to its advantage.
-The basic ideea is that a finetuned roBERTa on toke classification highlights the tokens that should be deleted (trivial) and those that should be replaced (using an out of the box roBERTa model used for token masking).
+The basic idea is that a finetuned roBERTa on toke classification highlights the tokens that should be deleted (trivial) and those that should be replaced (using an out of the box roBERTa model used for token masking).